agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/CONTRIBUTING.md

 ### Daily standups
 - Daily Standups will take place on Mondays, Wednesdays, and Sundays from 5-6 pm.
 However, the team can change the time and date of the daily standups if the original schedule does not work for that week.
 - All members are expected to meet over zoom during the Daily Standups.
-- If a member does not attend a Daily Standup, then the Scrum Master will take note of it.
+- If a member doesn't attend a Daily Standup, then the Scrum Master will take note of it.
 - Members who do not make progress on a task for two standups or more will be reported to the Professor.

 ### Coding standards